Home » Real Food » Simple Homemade Chèvre

-With a small herd of Nigerian Dwarf goats, my family will never be free from purchasing fluid milk.
+With a small herd of Nigerian dwarf goats, my family will never be free from purchasing fluid milk.
 But we didn’t get these little girls for the milk.
 Nope.
 We bought them for their butterfat.
 Nigerians are cheese goats.

 Start with Good Milk